mdx-js/mdx/readme.md

 # Markdown

+__Please note this repo is in active development.
+Things are likely to change.
+Use at your own risk <3.__

 A fully-featured markdown parser and renderer for ambitious projects.
 Compiles to React for React-based apps or static site generation.
 Built with [`remark`](https://github.com/remarkjs/remark) and adapted from [`remark-react`](https://github.com/mapbox/remark-react)/[`mdxc`](https://github.com/jamesknelson/mdxc).